 Legislative Actions Aimed at Improving the Long-Term Financial Sustainability of the System: Omnibus Pension Bill Clears House

 Read the Bill: Omnibus Pension Bill 2013.

-After some spirited debate, the House, by a large and bipartisan majority, 104 to 24, approved this year’s Omnibus Pension Bill (S.F 1088/H.F 1354).
-This follows the Senate’s favorable vote about three weeks ago.
+After some spirited debate, the House, by a large and bipartisan majority, 104 to 24, approved Omnibus Pension Bill (S.F 1088/H.F 1354).
+This follows the Senate’s favorable vote.

 For Saint Paul Teachers, the bill has some important features designed to continue the trend of the past few years aimed at preserving the sustainability of the Fund to continue to meet its present and future obligations.
 As you know, there are three primary areas where a pension plan is able to make adjustments to improve its funded position.

 These include: a) earning more on its investments, b) reducing plan costs, and/or c) increasing income and contributions.

 The major feature in the Bill adjusts the assumed investment rate of return.
 Minnesota systems have been at 8.5% (the highest discount rate in the country for over twenty years).
 With the bill’s passage, that assumed rate will drop to 8% this July 1.
 The reduction in the rate was a compromise with advocates for an even more significant lowering and the State’s union leadership that wanted no change.
 The lowered discount rate will be carefully monitored over the next five-year period.
 If no action is taken to retain or lower the rate, the Bill calls for a spring back to the current 8.5% level.
 Few feel that is likely given the economic climate which is not expected to improve greatly in the near term.